 Workload SRA : Therapeutic Intervention = 80min.
-Service Activity Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional) Caseload Active Carryover = 1 Category of Service Recipient Client hospital
+Service Activity Attendance Day - In Person = 1 Visit - In Person = 1 (optional) Caseload Active Carryover = 1 Category of Service Recipient Client hospital

 Mrs. Janes is scheduled for an appointment with you today.
 This will be her initial visit to you.
 You spend 10 minutes reviewing her chart in preparation for her arrival, but she does not come in for the appointment.
 How would you record the workload, service activity and caseload status statistics?